Skip to content

 Son of Ramesses III, grandson of Setnakhte, probably a descendant of Ramesses II, and the third pharaoh of the 20th Dynasty.

-Ramses IV managed to make some achievements during his relatively short reign.
+Ramses IV achieved some achievements during his relatively short reign.
 For instance, he continued the work at his father’s temple in Karnak and built a large one for himself near that of Queen Hatshepsut.

 ramesses